PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 Kubernetes is an open source container orchestration and management system originally built at Google.
 Kubernetes is a powerful tool and can become quite complex however the basics are fairly simple to understand.
 To get to grips with Kubernetes, we will be deploying a single container into a local Kunbernetes system using Minikube.
 Minikube is a convenient way to explore the power of Kubernetes without building a complex cloud based deployment.

 ### Getting ready
 For this recipe we will need to install Minikube locally.
-Head over to the projects Github page to install pre-requisites and the appropriate build for your platform: `https://github.com/kubernetes/minikube/releases`.
+Head over to the projects Github page to install pre-requisites and the appropriate build for our platform: `https://github.com/kubernetes/minikube/releases`.

 This recipe builds on the work that we did in the recipe `Storing Images on DockerHub`, in order to proceed with the recipe we will need a DockerHub account with our `adderservice` container available.
 We will also need the code from our first recipe in this chapter, `Building a Single Container`.The code for this is available in the accompanying source under `source/Building_Single_Container`.
 Once we have this and Minikube installed we are good to go.